nf-core/website/markdown/developers/testing_with_gitpod.md

 Check out the nf core `.gitpod.yml` file [here](https://github.com/nf-core/nf-co.re/blob/master/.gitpod.yml).
 You will often see five main sections:

-1. **github** - allows you to set prebuild gitpod environments for the master or branches.
-It also allows checks, comments and pull requests.
+1. **github** - allows configuration of github. e.g. Allows gitpod to create prebuilds for branches.
 2. **vscode** - allows vscode extensions within your environment.
 3. **ports**  - opens a port to serve traffic to a public URL
 4. **tasks**  - this tells gitpod to run particular jobs.
-In this case we pull a docker container so that we have all of the tools needed in this environment.
-We can also include lines to download nextflow, nfcore and any other tool you need (which we will explore in a later section).
+Usually you will see the following:

+`- init:` sections can be used to install packages as a pre-build, so it doesn't have to run each time you open an environment.

+`- command:` sections execute the given lines of code on every workspace startup.

 5. **image** - a container image to pull into Gitpod.
 Many nf-core pipelines use the image `nfcore/gitpod:latest`.
 This allows the gitpod environment to contain working nextflow and nf-core scripts and other essential tools such as docker.

 For more detailed information about these settings, check out the extensive docs at Gitpod [here](https://www.gitpod.io/docs/config-gitpod-file).